 What is Kodi?

-Kodi (formerly known as Xbox Media Center or XBMC) is a multi-platform entertainment media center under the GNU/GPL license.
+Kodi (formerly known as Xbox Media Center or XBMC) is a multiplatform entertainment multimedia center under the GNU / GPL license.
 It was initially created for the first generation of the Xbox game console.

-However, Kodi's development team has ported the product to run natively on Linux, Mac OS X (Leopard, Tiger and Apple TV), Microsoft Windows operating systems, Android and the Ouya console.
+However, the Kodi development team has ported the product so that it can run natively on Linux, Mac OS X (Leopard, Tiger, and Apple TV), Microsoft Windows operating systems, Android, and on the Ouya console.
 Wikipedia.

 Download and configure Kodi:

-First I would like to inform that many users have had problems downloading this app, as it is hosted by Play Store, and in many countries it is prohibited to download it.
-If you can download it then you will be lucky, but if you don't have it available, click this link so you go to a page where you can download the latest version (first leads to my shortener, then to the link).
+First I would like to report that many users have had problems downloading this app, since it is hosted on the Play Store, and in many countries its download is prohibited.
+If you can download it then you'll be in luck, but if you don't have it available, click on this link so that you go to a page where you can download the latest version (first it leads to my shortener, then to the link).

-- Install it (if you can't, check that your configuration has the option to "install apps from unknown sources").
+- Install it (if you can't, check that in your settings you have the option to "install apps from unknown sources").